nicomp42/GenerateKMeansExamples/README.md

 # GenerateKMeansExamples
 <h2>Create CSV files with built-in clusters so we can practice K-Means clustering</h2></br>
 1. Edit the json file as needed.</br>
-2. Run the Jupyter Notebook and it will process the json file. </br>
+2. Run the Jupyter Notebook and it will process the json file.
+A .txt file and a .csv file will be generated with the same name as the json file </br>
 3. Look in the .txt file for the centroids that were used to create the CSV file and also the centroids that were computed when the data was K-Means processed.
  </br>
  </br>